gdpelican/retort/README.md

 Also, feel free to style elements underneath the `.retort-selector` class in `Admin > Customize > HTML/CSS`, if you need further customizations like emoji size, spacing, etc.

+### Limiting the number of reactions per post

+There's an additional site setting, 'retort allow multiple reactions', which determines whether users can react to a single post multiple times or not.
+(It is enabled by default).
+If you only want users to be able to create one reaction per post (if you're using Retort as a voting system, for example), set this option to false.

 ### Contributing

 Pull requests welcome!
 To contribute: